mrc4tt/matchzy-fshost/README.md

 - `.back <number>` Teleports you back to the provided position in your grenade history
 - `.delay <delay_in_seconds>` Sets a delay on your last grenade.
 This is only used when using .rethrow or .throwindex
 - `.throwindex <index> <optional index> <optional index>` Throws grenade of provided position(s) from your grenade thrown history.
 Example: `.throwindex 1 2` will throw your 1st and 2nd grenade. `.throwindex 4 5 8 9` will throw your 4th, 5th, 8th and 9th grenade (If you've added delay in grenades, they'll be thrown with their specific delay).
-- `.lastindex` Prints index number of your last thrown grenade.
+- `.lastindex` Prints the index number of your last thrown grenade.
 - `.rethrowsmoke` Throws your last thrown smoke grenade.
 - `.rethrownade` Throws your last thrown HE grenade.
 - `.rethrowflash` Throws your last thrown flash.